Pullbacks occur all the time in Forex. Ultimately, price could be ascending, descending, or moving sideways. But the pullback is always there.

 Pullback Trade Entries

 A trader could make an aggressive entry at the end of the pullback.
 This trade entry method helps the trader get lower risks and higher rewards.
-However, this method is not without its risks, as price may not recover from the pullback and keep going further to hit your stop loss.
+However, this method still has some risks, as price may not recover from the pullback and keep going further to hit your stop loss.

 You could also make a conservative entry when price returns to the most recent high or low before the pullback began.
 Although you may expect a lesser reward than that of an aggressive trade entry, this method is safer.
 The market has already made its bias known, and you would only be trading in that direction.